-- X-ray’s: They may be necessary.
+They may be necessary.
 An x-ray can pinpoint where the object is and how likely it is to pass.

-- Illness: Keep a watchful eye on your dog.
+Keep a watchful eye on your dog.
 If your dog acts ill, lethargic, vomits, refuses food or water, or has diarrhea – call your vet.

-- String or stick shaped items
+- String or stick-shaped items (popsicle sticks)

 - Polyurethane glues

-- Sharp edged items such as broken objects
+- Sharp-edged items such as broken objects

 - Coins – problems can occur if stomach acid breaks down the metal

-When in doubt about your pet’s health and well-being it is better (and usually cheaper in the long run) to be safe rather than sorry.
+When in doubt about your pet’s health and well-being, it is better (and usually cheaper in the long run) to be safe rather than sorry.

 Let the professionals determine if your dog needs veterinarian intervention or if you can wait it out at home and see what happens.